Sex Education season 3 is out now, and the first reviews are in.

-The second season of Sex Education was released on Netflix in January 2021, bringing back to screens the beloved yet flawed characters Otis, Eric, Maeve, Amy, Adam and Jean, while also introducing us to some new names who we have come to know and love just as much as the original cast.
+The second season of Sex Education was released on Netflix in January 2021, bringing back to screens the beloved yet flawed characters Otis, Eric, Maeve, Amy, Adam and Jean, while also introducing us to some new names that we have come to know and love just as much as the original cast.

 The series was praised for addressing crucial themes, like the problematic lack of sex and relationships education in schools, but also sexual assault, LGBTQ+ relationships and self-discovery.